 A study published in "Diabetes Care" in 2012 reported that Filipinos are significantly more likely to develop diabetes when compared to most other ethnicities.
 This may be partly due to the traditional Filipino -- also known as Pinoy -- diet, which is high in white rice, cooking oil and sugar.
-Eating too many of these foods can lead to obesity, one of the primary risk factors of diabetes.
-You don't have to give up Pinoy foods to manage diabetes, nor do you need to begin an unusual and restrictive eating program.
-A diabetic Pinoy diet adheres to the same guidelines that govern all healthy eating.
+Eating too many of these foods can lead to having obesity, one of the primary risk factors of diabetes.
 You may, however, need to alter some of your usual Pinoy recipes and cooking methods.

 Eat Plenty of Vegetables